A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Energy minimization}

 Now, replace the \lmpcmd{run 0 post no} command line with the following \lmpcmd{minimize} command:

-This tells LAMMPS to perform an energy minimization of the system.
-Specifically, LAMMPS will compute the forces on all atoms and then update their positions according to a selected algorithm, aiming to reduce the potential energy.
+This tells LAMMPS to perform an iterative energy minimization of the system.
+Specifically, LAMMPS will compute the forces on all atoms and then update their positions according to a selected algorithm using the computed forces, aiming to reduce the potential energy.
 By default, LAMMPS uses the conjugate gradient (CG) algorithm~\cite{hestenes1952methods}.
-The simulation will stop as soon as the minimizer algorithm cannot find a way to lower the potential energy.
+The simulation will stop as soon as one of the four minimizer criteria is met.
+LAMMPS will then report which stopping criterion was satisfied, along with selected system properties at both the initial and final steps.
 Note that, except for trivial systems, minimization algorithms will find a local minimum rather than the global minimum.

 Run the minimization and observe that \lammpsgui{} captures the output and update the chart in real time (see Fig.~\ref{fig:chart-log}).
-This run executes quickly (depending on your computer's capabilities), but \lammpsgui{} may fail to capture some of the thermodynamic data.
+This run executes quickly (depending on your computer's capabilities) and thus \lammpsgui{} may fail to capture some of the thermodynamic data.
 In that case, use the \guicmd{Preferences} dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the \guicmd{Accelerators} tab.
 You can repeat the run; each new attempt will start fresh, resetting the system and re-executing the script from the beginning.

 The potential energy, $U$, decreases from a positive value to a negative value (Figs.~\ref{fig:chart-log} and~\ref{fig:evolution-energy}\,a).
-Note that during energy minization, the potential energy equals the total energy of the system, $E = U$, since the kinetic energy, $K$, is zero.
+Note that during the energy minimization, the potential energy equals the total energy of the system, $E = U$, since the kinetic energy, $K$, is zero.
 The initially positive potential energy is expected, as the atoms are created at random positions within the simulation box, with some in very close proximity to each other.
-This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e.,~the term in $1/r^{12}$ in Eq.~\eqref{eq:LJ}].
+This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e.,~the term $1/r^{12}$ in Eq.~\eqref{eq:LJ}].
 As the energy minimization progresses, the energy decreases - first rapidly - then more gradually, before plateauing at a negative value.
 This indicates that the atoms have moved to reasonable distances from one another.